sjanhunen/dokimazo/papers/one-question.rst

 .. sidebar:: Main Point

-   Relationship with God has always been about the heart.
-The Mystery is worked out through the heart.
+   Relationship with God has always been about the heart and it is today more than ever.

    Our hearts must be opened and filled in order for us to fulfill the purpose that God has for us.
 Asking Him to fill our open hearts really is the greatest thing we can pray for.

-Recap how God's work with people has always centered around the heart.
-See my journal to fill this in:

-1. Old Covenant - a broken heart open to God
-2. New Covenant - Spirit and law written in the heart
-3. The Mystery - Christ dwelling in the heart
+Even though Israel is in a blinded, hardened state now, God has an incredible plan He is working out through the heart of people from all nations.
+Paul is speaking specifically about this in the book of Ephesians.

 Need to figure out how to tie in the Mystery revelation with the heart.
 God is accomplishing something big by focusing on the heart, quite apart from any laws and covenants.
 Today, God is using people out of all nations who have none of the advantages that Israel had.
 He is working through their hearts.
 It's not about one nation being above all others, but about all nations together (with Christ dwelling in their hearts) serving God.